sourav4243/CineMaa/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Acknowledgements

-- [MovieLens](https://grouplens.org/datasets/movielens/) for providing the dataset.
 - [Scikit-learn](https://scikit-learn.org/) for the machine learning algorithms.
 - [Pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/) for data manipulation and analysis.
+- [NLTK](https://www.nltk.org/) for natural language processing tools.